Daffodils & Narcissus, the Fabulous Boy February 11th

 Daffodils & Narcissus.
 Dr. Otto Wilhelm Thomé; Flora von Deutschland, Österreich und der Schweiz Flora von Deutschland, Österreich und der Schweiz — in Wort und Bild für Schule und Haus

+Daffodils & Narcissus.
 In 2023, I saw my first Daffodil in Hackney in a Council Estate on 12 January.
 My first daffodil in 2024 was outside my first floor window in early February.
-In 2025, I can see the shoots of Daffodils in my garden but nothing blooming.
-However, there are the first daffodils in my area by the side of a different Council Estate.
+On February 11th, 2025, I saw the shoots of Daffodils in my garden but nothing blooming.
+However, there were daffodils on another Council Estate.
+In 2026, my first daffodil came out in early January.
+And the Estates and Parks around have been showing daffodils since late January.
 They bring such joy and hope for the return of the Sun.

 12 Jan 2023.
 Hackney, London, the first Daffodil.